This creamy cacao smoothie tastes like a chocolate shake but is loaded with healthy ingredients including frozen banana, cacao powder and cacao nibs.

 Almond butter – feel free to use your favorite nut or seed butter in place of the almond butter.
 If you don’t have nut butter on hand you could also add whole seeds or nuts like almonds or chia seeds.

-I know some of you aren’t banana lovers out there so I wanted to share how to make this smoothie without the use of a banana!
-The banana in this recipe gives the smoothie a thick and creamy texture and it also adds a bit of sweetness, without being too overpowering.
+The frozen banana in this recipe gives the smoothie a thick and creamy texture and it also adds a bit of sweetness, without being too overpowering.
 If you’re looking for a low-sugar option, are allergic to bananas or simply don’t like them, here are some ideas for replacements:

 ice – add more ice by replacing the frozen banana with ice (about 1 cup).
-It will give the shake volume and add a nice, frozen slushy texture.
+It will give the smoothie volume and a nice, frozen slushy texture.

 frozen milk ice cubes – this is the same concept, but instead of using regular ice cubes, make frozen cubes using your favorite non-dairy milk (like almond or coconut milk) and use about 1 cup of these cubes instead of the frozen banana.